 Scribbling and Drawing for Children: Milestones and Importance

-In this blog we focus on early childhood drawing.
-We look at the drawing stages for toddlers from a milestones point of view and also look at latest scientific research on why is drawing important for children.
+In this blog, we focus on early childhood drawing.
+We look at the drawing stages for toddlers from a milestones point of view and also look at the latest scientific research on why is drawing important for children.